Our Global Curriculum

 Children apply their core knowledge through termly projects, which are knowledge rich, aspirational and contextualised.
 Children work towards authentic outcomes and engage with real-life audiences.
 They undertake projects that involve complex issues, and in doing so, develop an understanding of what is possible and a belief that they can make a difference.
 We provide rich opportunities for the children to explore citizenship and real-life world issues, which at times they may have to grapple with to make sense of it.
 This, in turn, helps them to develop skills such as collaboration and communication, thus equipping them with the necessary skills for life in the 21st century.
 Across each year a number of high-quality core texts are used to bring the themes and knowledge to life for our children and to promote a connectedness with the learning.

-At Foxfield we aim to educate the next generation about the planet they live on, its past and its challenges.
+At Foxfield, we are educating the next generation about the world they live in, its past and its challenges.
 We want all our pupils to be passionate about history and geography and to develop a love of learning for these subject disciplines.
 Within the learning journeys, we encourage pupils to develop their critical thinking, problem-solving and oracy skills.